-Activity breaks in the high school setting supports so many areas of social emotional development, self-regulation, cognitive learning, stress, relaxation strategies, and overall well-being of the high school student.
-Having the tools to support these needs is essential.
+Activity breaks in the high school setting support so many areas of social emotional development, self-regulation, cognitive learning, stress, relaxation strategies, and overall well-being of the high school student.
+Having accessible and readily available tools to support these varying needs is essential to learning and participation in the high school environment.

 Brain breaks for high school

-Brain breaks might also incorporate a shift in cognitive thought processes, including puzzles or a mental brain break where the student is offered a chance to regroup, recharge, and refocus on a different topic.
+Brain breaks might also incorporate a shift in cognitive thought processes, which may include puzzles or a mental brain break where the student is offered a chance to regroup, recharge, and refocus on a different topic.
 This is a tool for organization, focus, and sustained learning.

-For high school students especially, we are seeing more challenges with mental and emotional health and as well as increased screen time during a pivotal time for executive functioning development.
+For high school-aged students in particular, we are seeing more challenges with mental and emotional health needs as well as increased screen time.
+These needs occur during a pivotal time in executive functioning skill development.

-Shifts from technology and screen used to movement-based learning is a asset to the high school student.
+Shifts from technology and screen use to movement-based learning is an asset to the high school student.
 In this way, brain breaks for high school are not only a benefit.
 It’s actually essential to cognitive learning and cognitive development for highschoolers.

 How to incorporate brain breaks into the high school setting

-Brain breaks for high school are kind of a challenge because typically you think of brain breaks as yoga or a movement break during learning.
+Brain breaks for high school are kind of a challenge because typically, the term “brain breaks” leads to thoughts of yoga or a movement break during learning.

-This is really easy for primary school students or younger learners because you can include silly wiggle songs, kinesthetic learning tasks where the young learner is moving in the classroom.
+These types of breaks are easy for primary school students or younger learners because you can incorporate silly wiggle songs or kinesthetic learning tasks where the young learner is moving in the classroom.

-However, for highschoolers, it’s a little bit of a challenge because of the age of the students and the curriculum of the high school expectations.
+However, for highschoolers, it’s more of a challenge because of the age of the students, educational expectations, and the high school curriculum.

 However, this is not to say that brain breaks in high school are not impossible.

-Brain breaks in the high school setting actually can become a learning strategy that supports the learner even after high school, and in college and beyond.
+Brain breaks in the high school setting actually can become a learning strategy that supports the learner even after high school, in college, and beyond.

-For example, all of us adults included have strategies for brain breaks that we use with throughout our day.
+For example, adults have likely included various strategies for brain breaks that are used throughout the day.

 Think about a time when you are doing a task repetitively.
-Sometimes we stretch we roll our shoulders.
-Maybe we crack or gum we change positions in our chair.
+Sometimes we stretch or we roll our shoulders.
+Maybe we crack our gum, or we change positions in our chair.
+Perhaps you click the top of your pen or bounce your knee.
 All of these are brain breaks that are natural to us.
-We do these things through our day without even thinking about it.
+We do these things throughout our day without even thinking about it.

-This is the concept of interoception and the awareness of our sensor, movement, and subconscious needs and knowing that we need that shift in movement in order to complete the task at hand.
+This is the concept of interoception and the awareness of our sensory, movement, and subconscious needs.
+It becomes natural that the body has an awareness of the need for that shift in movement in order to complete the task at hand.

-This is when we see anxiety, we see raise heart rate we see stress, and this is typical of responding to the stressors.
-At this this point, as an adult, we might know that we need to take a break.
+This is when we see anxiety.
+We see the heart rate rise.
+We see examples of stress.
+All of these signs are typical of stress responses.
+At this this point, as a functioning adult, we might know that we need to take a break.
 We need to go outside for a walk.
 We need to take some deep breaths get a drink of water.

-All of these things are things that are natural and for our students in high school, this is an opportunity during a pivotal time of their development that we can help them to gain these strategies so that they can incorporate them naturally using is interoceptive awareness, and just a knowledge of the tools that are available for them.
+But for our students in high school, this can be an opportunity during a pivotal time of their development that we can help them to gain these strategies so that they can incorporate them naturally into day-to-day tasks.

-Role-playing- One way to add meaningful brain breaks for the entire class is through role playing. that we can do this in the high school setting is through role-playing.
-A typical high school curriculum includes fast-pased learning, many different topics, sometimes for just a single semester.
+Role-playing- One way to add meaningful brain breaks for the entire class is through role-playing.
+This strategy is possible in the high school setting by engaging groups of students into scenes including learning experiences.
+A typical high school curriculum includes fast-paced learning, many different topics, and sometimes for just a single semester.
 In these different courses, it’s possible to enhance learning through role-play.

 Role-play education is also a way to add movement to the lessons.
-This gives the students an opportunity to get up out of their chair, move around and actually practice what they’re learning but at the same time they’re incorporating movement in their day.
+This gives the students an opportunity to get up out of their chair, move around and actually practice what they’re learning.
+At the same time that they are acting out information, they’re also incorporating movement in their day.

 The Use of Multimedia- Another tool to incorporate brain breaks in the high school setting is through multimedia.
 When we refer to multimedia in high school, it can include various tools for multi-sensory learning that includes various technology.

-This might include things like videos, interactive activities, stem lessons and different sensory activities that teach the lesson, but also are age-appropriate for the high school student.
+This might include things like creating videos, interactive activities, STEM or STEAM lessons, and different sensory activities that are also age-appropriate for the high school student.

-In most cases this multimedia offers a chance for movement obtaining materials that are needed for the activity arranging them working with other students standing at a desk or a table and just getting more movement that is a change from their typical sitting at a desk and taking notes.
+In most cases this multimedia offers a chance for movement by the students obtaining materials that are needed for the activity.
+Re-arranging desks and chairs for group work, or standing at a desk are strategies to add movement and offer a change from their typical seated position.

 Hands-on learning- Another strategy for brain breaks in the high school setting is through hands-on activities.
-This goes back to the multi-media example, but to take this a step further brain breaks for high schoolers can include using various sensory activities like experiments and incorporating the kinesthetic sense in order to make the learning more engaging and interactive.
+This goes back to the multi-media example, but to take this a step further, brain breaks for high schoolers can include using various sensory activities like experiments which incorporate the kinesthetic sense.
+Hands-on learning also makes the lessons more engaging and interactive.

 When we incorporate that interactive component, you’re adding movement and switching up how the brain is working because you’re asking them to incorporate various senses into the learning situation.

-Deep breathing lessons- One strategy that is extremely effective for stress, reduction, relaxation and overall overall well-being and mental health is deep breathing exercises.
+Deep breathing lessons- One strategy that is extremely effective for stress, reduction, relaxation, and overall overall well-being and mental health is by using deep breathing exercises.

-More than ever high school.
-Students should be taught deep, breathing strategies throughout their day because this is a tool that they can carry with them throughout their life.
+More than ever in the high school setting, students should be taught deep breathing strategies because this is a tool that they can carry with them throughout their life.

 Highschool is the perfect time to discuss rhythm of breathing, relaxation breathing, breath control, interoception, the limbic system and how these things impact daily functioning.